portdebarcelona/OpenInfoAPI-Ports/docs/decisions.md

 ### Entities and attributes
   - `Entities` represent a thing.
 Entities include a semantic type that describes the type of thing represented by the entity.
   - Some examples of entities are: Person, Company, Building, Ship, Container...
+  - The naming convention for entities MUST be `upper camel case` (initial uppercase letter).
   - `Attributes` are properties of entities, where a property is a combination of an attribute and its value.
   - Attributes describe the current state of the entity they belong to.
-  - The naming convention for attibutes MUST be `camelCase`.
+  - The naming convention for attibutes MUST be `lower camel case` (initial lowercase letter), also known as dromedary case.

 ### Collections
 - Collections MUST be identified with plural nouns.
 E.g. `portGates` is a collection with several entities named `portGate`.